ericlow/team-scripts/README.md

 # Team Scripts
-`Team Scripts` helps teams share, collect, organize, and discover knowledge in their engineering organization.
+`Team Scripts` helps teams share, collect, organize, and discover executable knowledge in their engineering organization.

 #### Convenience
 You can run the scripts from anywhere on the command line.
 The installation puts the scripts on the PATH.